OkamuraHiroshi/Statmodel_For_RadioIsotope_Contamination/README.md

 - separation of physical and biological processes in ecological half-life estimation.

 We also provide a generalizable formula for quantitative risk evaluation under detection limits.

+Note (Windows users):
+The TMB package requires compilation of C++ code.
+On Windows, you need to install Rtools before using this program.

+- Download: CRAN Rtools page

+-After installation, restart R and ensure that Rtools is on your system PATH.
+Without Rtools, the installation or execution of TMB models may fail.